ErpNetDocs/dev/topics/index.md

 # Introduction

-Explore the @@name documentation to quickly build great integrations with the platform.
+Explore the @@name developer documentation to quickly learn how to build great integrations with the platform.

+## Choose application type

+The first step is to choose which authentication type and API should be used.
+To simplify this, we have compiled a list of common [application types](application-types.md).

 ## Authentication